Modernizing Porter’s Site Navigation

 Initial User Testing

-We performed some user testing that verified the known issues and exposed some others:
+I performed some user testing to verify the known issues and expose new ones:

 Unintuitive organization of information across menus